chair-amrit/brain-tumor-mri-dl/docs/limitations.md

 > External-dataset inference is reserved as an **optional robustness experiment** and is not required to support the current within-dataset findings.

+## Cross-Model Failure Interpretation

+The shared-failure analysis characterizes error overlap among three saved checkpoints on one held-out split.
+It cannot determine whether shared failures reflect intrinsic image difficulty, visual similarity, label noise, shared training/pretraining effects, or another source of correlation.

+The true-to-prediction tables, including the 49 unanimous wrong-class cases, are descriptive.
+They should not be interpreted as clinical adjudication or evidence that a class transition has a single underlying cause.

 ## 4. Explainability

 Grad-CAM provides **post-hoc visual explanations** of model predictions.